Caf Champions League: Orlando Pirates coach Milutin Sredojevic rues missed chances | Goal.com

 The Serbian tactician described how they conceded against the run of play in an encounter which took placed at the Nkoloma Stadium.

 "We applied ourselves very well.
-Unfortunately, a lapse of concentration at the beginning of the second half (led to a goal)," the 49-year-old said.
+Unfortunately, a lapse of concentration at the beginning of the second half (led to a goal)," the 49-year-old added.

 "We were clear on one side and then we lost the ball in an important position which is defensive midfield.
 The deflection put the opposition player in a position to put the ball in the back of the net.